Take an Eco Tour in Wisconsin this Earth Day

 Bike the Badger State Trail

 The Badger State Trail, which happens to be Travel Green Wisconsin certified, extends from Madison to the Illinois state line, the trail stretches a total of 40 miles.
-Bikers travel though varied terrain from rolling hills and meadows to woods and ravines.
+Bikers travel through varied terrain from rolling hills and meadows to woods and ravines.
 However, the highlight of the trail is the restored 1,200-foot long Stewart Railroad Tunnel, also known as the darkest tunnel in Wisconsin.
-Built in 1887, the tunnel has a slight curve, so when visits look in, they see nothing except total darkness.
+Built in 1887, the tunnel has a slight curve, so when visitors look in, they see nothing except total darkness.
 Those brave enough to enter should bring a flashlight.

 Make a Green Trip to a Wisconsin State Park

 You’d expect Wisconsin’s state parks to be upholders of environmental responsibility.
 Wisconsin’s green certification program has inspired many parks to kick it up a notch and become a Travel Green Wisconsin Certified destination.
 Recent parks that have made the cut: Tower Hill State Park in Spring Green, Governor Nelson State Park in Waunakee; Kinnickinnic State Park in River Falls; Military Ridge State Trail in Blue Mounds; Point Beach State Forest in Two Rivers; Roch-A-Cri State Park, in Two Rivers; and Governor Dodge State Park in Dodgeville.

 But the more important question – how are these parks making a difference?
 Turns out it’s the little things.
 Governor Nelson uses a solar powered hot water heating system, Tower Hill and Kinnickinnic put rehabilitation projects in place to restore their prairie and shoreline, Military Ridge prints materials with soy ink and Point Beach offers bicycle rentals to visitors.